raveneyex/mantrick/README.md

 An intention-based mantra generator.

 # How to use
+1. Install dependencies - `npm i`
-Just run `mantrick "an intent or desire in the affirmative present tense"` and the application will give you a mantra.
+2. Run the app with `mantrick "an intent or desire in the affirmative present tense"`

-Some of the transformations used for generating the mantra require a number called `seed`, this may be supplied as a parameter using the `-s` flag: `mantric "an intent or desire in the affirmative present tense" -s 666`.
+3. Some of the transformations used for generating the mantra require a number called `seed`, this may be supplied as a parameter using the `-s` flag: `mantric "an intent or desire in the affirmative present tense" -s 666`.
 Note that `-s` is expected to be a number and an error will be thrown if this is found not to be.

 # FAQ